fitnr/osm-tiny-maps/README.md

 #### Bounds

-The Makefile needs bounds to determine where to download, and expects a simple format that contains maximum and minimum coordinates:
+The Makefile needs bounds to determine where to download.
+It reads a simple JSON file that contains objects with a key and bounding box coordinates:

 ````
+{
+	"name":
-minx: (western latitude)
+		"minx": (western latitude),
-miny: (southern longitude)
+		"miny": (southern longitude),
-maxx: (eastern latitude)
+		"maxx": (eastern latitude),
-maxy: (northern longitude)
+		"maxy": (northern longitude)
+	}
+}
 ````
 Coordinates should be in WGS84.

 The `example/` directory has an example file with boundaries around Boston and Oxford.

+The "name" must not contain the pipe (`|`) character.
+It will be used to name files, so avoid colons and slashes, too (`:\/`).

 #### Queries